 The University will take seriously allegations of sexual misconduct.
 During the investigation, the University will work to ensure all persons are given appropriate support and fair treatment.

-If the investigation finds an individual within the control of the University violated this Policy, the University will take prompt disciplinary.
+If the investigation finds an individual within the control of the University violated this Policy, the University will take prompt and appropriate disciplinary action.

-No, the Policy covers students, faculty, staff, and visitors to campus.
+No, the Policy protects students, faculty, staff and visitors to campus.